Estimating Average Treatment Effects with a Double-Index Propensity Score: Numerical Studies

-Table \ref{tab:bias} presents the bias and root mean square error (RMSE) for $n=1,000, 5,000$ under the different specifications when $p=15$.
-Among the four scenarios considered, the bias for DiPS is small relative to the RMSE and generally diminishes to zero as $n$ increases, verifying its double-robustness.
-In contrast, IPW-ALAS and OAL rely on consistent estimates of the PS and show non-negligible bias under the ``misspecified $\pi_1(\bx)$'' scenario.
-The extra robustness of DiPS is evident under the ``both misspecified'' scenario, where most other estimators incur non-negligible bias.
-As the true outcome model is close to being a single-index model with elliptical covariates, DiPS still estimates the averate treatment effect $\Delta$ with little bias.
-In results not shown, we also checked the bias for $p$ up to $p=75$, where we generally found similar patterns.
-DiPS incurred around 1-2\% more bias than other estimators when $n$ was small relative to $p$, which may be a consequence of smoothing in finite samples.
+Table \ref{tab:bias} presents the bias and root mean square error (RMSE) for $n=500, 5,000$ when $p=15$.
+Among the three scenarios considered, the bias for DiPS is small relative to the RMSE and generally diminishes towards zero as $n$ increases, verifying its double-robustness.
+There remains some minor bias that persists when $n=5,000$ for DiPS that is likely a result of bias from the smoothing, as DR-SIM also incurs similar residual bias.
+IPW-ALAS and OAL are singly-robust and the bias does not necessary diminish under the misspecified $\pi_1(\bx)$ scenario, although their bias is also minor in the setting considered.
+MADR exhibited substantial bias under misspecified $\mu_k(\bx)$ scenario that persisted in large samples, possibly due to selecting out confounders with weak outcome associations in its emphasis on selection of prognostic covariates.
+The results for bias for $p=50,100$ exhibited similar patterns.

-Figure \ref{fig:RE} presents the RE under the different scenarios for $n=1,000, 5,000$ and $p=15,30,75$.
-RE was defined as the mean square error (MSE) of DR-ALAS relative to that of each estimator, with RE $>1$ indicating greater efficiency compared to DR-ALS.
-Under the ``both correct'' scenario many of the estimators have similar efficiency since they are variants of the doubly-robust estimator and are locally semiparametric efficient.
-DiPS is also no less efficient than other estimators under the ``misspecified $\pi_k(\bx)$'' scenario.
-On the other hand, efficiency gains of more than 100\% are achieved relative to other estimators when $n$ is large relative to $p$, under the ``misspecified $\mu_k(\bx)$'' scenario.
-This demonstrates that the efficiency gain resulting from Theorem \ref{t:effgain} can be substantial.
-The gains diminish with larger $p$ for a fixed $n$ as expected but remain substantial even when $p=75$.
-Similar results occur under the ``both misspecified'' scenario, except that the efficiency gains for DiPS are even larger due its robustness to misspecification in terms of the bias.
+Figure \ref{fig:RE} presents the RE under the different scenarios for $n=500, 5,000$ and $p=15,50,100$.
+RE was defined as the ratio of the mean square error (MSE) for DR-ALAS relative to that of each estimator, with RE $>1$ indicating greater efficiency compared to DR-ALAS.
+Under the ``both correct'' scenario many of the estimators generally exhibit similar efficiency, which can be expected since many are variants of the usual DR estimator and reach the semiparametric efficiency bound.
+When $n=500$ and $p=60$, there are some slightly greater differences, with GliDeR and MADR leading in efficiency gains, possibly due to differences in the variable selection performance.
+These differences in efficiency appear to temper when sample size is increased for $n=5,000$ and $p=60$.
+The results are similar in the ``misspecified $\pi_1(\bx)$'' scenario, where most estimators exhibited similar efficiency.